On the market, there are solutions promoted as more recyclable than others, and it is often difficult to judge as analytical data are lacking.

 Borealis’ of polypropylene provides significantly smaller greenhouse gas (GHG) emissions compared to polyolefins made from fossil-based feedstock, according to a new LCA study.

-With head offices in Vienna, Austria, Borealis has 7,500 employees and operates in over 120 countries.
-In 2020, Borealis generated EUR 6.8 billion in sales revenue and a net profit of EUR 589 million.
-OMV, the Austria-based international oil and gas company, owns 75% of Borealis, while the remaining 25% is owned by a holding company of the Abu-Dhabi based Mubadala.
-We supply services and products to customers around the globe through Borealis and two important joint ventures: Borouge (with the Abu Dhabi National Oil Company, or ADNOC, based in UAE); and Baystar™ (with Total, based in the US).
+With head offices in Vienna, Austria, we employ 6,900 employees and operate in over 120 countries.
+In 2021, we generated total sales of EUR 12.3 billion and a net profit of EUR 1,396 million.
+OMV, the Austria-based international oil and gas company, owns 75% of our shares, while the remaining 25% is owned by Abu Dhabi National Oil Company, or ADNOC, based in the United Arab Emirates (UAE).
+We supply services and products to customers around the globe through Borealis and two important joint ventures: Borouge (with ADNOC, headquartered in the UAE); and Baystar™ (with TotalEnergies, based in the US).